 - Pilot Light - Turn pilot light on/off.

 If your unit is equipped with a fan - this entry will be present.
 There are 5 possible fan control values:

 - Thermostat - This entity will be present if your unit has thermostatic control.

 The integration uses a Number entity to control flame height.
 Valid flame height vales are

-The following sensors are available as either a Binary Sensor when dealing with on/off.
+The following sensors are available as a binary sensor when dealing with on/off.